rollkit/rollkit/docs/lazy-adr/adr-006-da-interface.md

 	CheckBlockAvailability(block *types.Block) ResultCheckBlock
 }

+// BlockRetriever is additional interface that can be implemented by Data Availability Layer Client that is able to retrieve
+// block data from DA layer.
+This gives the ability to use it for block synchronization. type BlockRetriever interface {
+	RetrieveBlock(height uint64) ResultRetrieveBlock
+}

 // TODO define an enum of different non-happy-path cases
 // that might need to be handled by Optimint independent of
 // the underlying DA chain.